 This triggers an administrative license suspension, which includes your CDL, and it’s handled by the South Carolina Department of Motor Vehicles (DMV).

 For CDL drivers, implied consent hearings are especially serious.
 Unlike standard cases, the DMV assigns an attorney to represent the agency at the hearing.
-This attorney can:
+This attorney will:

 How We Help